-Sweet potatoes have anti-properties.
+Sweet potatoes have anti-inflammatory properties.
 This is primarily due to the presence of beta-carotene, vitamin C, and magnesium.
 They are very effective in curing internal and external inflammation.

-Sweet potatoes are effective in curingof the nose, bronchi, and lungs; thereby, giving relief from asthma.
+Sweet potatoes are effective in curing congestion of the nose, bronchi, and lungs; thereby, giving relief from asthma.
 The aroma of these potatoes helps in this relief.

 Sweet potatoes are believed to be capable of warming up the body, possibly due to the sweetness and other nutrients that impact body temperature.
-This property is also beneficial for people suffering from, along with its powerful effect on congestion.
-The of vitamin C, iron, and other nutrients helps cure bronchitis.
+This property is also beneficial for people suffering from bronchitis, along with its powerful effect on congestion.
+The concentration of vitamin C, iron, and other nutrients helps cure bronchitis.

-Beta-carotene, magnesium, zinc, and vitamin B complex make sweet potatoes a highly important food source for managing.
+Beta-carotene, magnesium, zinc, and vitamin B complex make sweet potatoes a highly important food source for managing arthritis.
 The water in which sweet potatoes are boiled can also be applied externally on joints to ease the associated pain of arthritis.

 Beta-carotene, a champion antioxidant and an anticarcinogenic substance, is the pigment responsible for the color of the peel of sweet potatoes.
 The beta-carotene and vitamin C contained in sweet potatoes are very beneficial for curing various types of cancer, mainly those of colon, intestines, prostate, kidneys, and other internal organs.